When we talk about the sentencing scale in Victoria, we are referring to the range of sentencing options open to the Court.

 Fine (Section 49 of the Sentencing Act 1991)

 A fine can be imposed with or without conviction unless you have been charged with a commonwealth offence.
 All commonwealth offences dealt with by way of fine must attract a conviction.
 The surrounding facts and type of charge determines the maximum amount of the fine.
-Read more information about fines and conviction vs non-conviction, go here.
+Follow these links for more information about fines and conviction vs non-conviction.

 Youth Justice Centre Order (Section 32 of the Sentencing Act)

 Adult offenders that have not yet attained the age of 21 at the time of sentence can be sentenced to a Youth Justice Centre Order.
 There are a number of factors that the Court must consider prior to imposing such an order.
-For more information on Youth Justice Centre Orders, go here.
+For more information see Youth Justice Centre Orders.